CUBRID/cubrid-manual/en/install.rst

         % uname -a
         Linux host_name 2.6.18-53.1.14.el5xen #1 SMP Wed Mar 5 12:08:17 EST 2008 x86_64 x86_64 x86_64 GNU/Linux

       Make sure to install the CUBRID 32-bit version on 32-bit Linux and the CUBRID 64-bit version on 64-bit Linux.
-The followings are the libraries that should be added.
+The following are the libraries that should be added.

       * Curses Library (rpm -q ncurses)
       * gcrypt Library (rpm -q libgcrypt)